Data-conforming data-driven control: avoiding premature generalizations beyond data: Conclusion

 \section{Conclusion}

 This paper addresses a problem inherent in many modern data-driven and adaptive control approaches, namely, the problem of the premature and possibly false generalization beyond data, together with its consequences in terms of sudden distributional shifts in the state-input space.
 We present methods for mitigating this problem through enforcing consistency with the learning data, and we numerically test them.
-Because of the formulation of our methods as solutions to SDPs of affine costs and LMI constraints, they are computationally efficient, can scale up to systems with hundreds in dimension, and can be easily integrated with modern control design approaches.
+Because of the formulation of our methods as solutions to SDPs of affine costs and LMI constraints, they are computationally efficient (comparable\MPar{9b} computational complexity to regular LQR), can scale up to systems with hundreds in dimension, and can be easily integrated with modern control design approaches.

-Further work is being pursued to (i) apply the data-conformation concept in the problem of robust data-driven control, in the sense described in Remarks~\ref{remark: the ball and convex hull robustness} and \ref{remark: transforming convex hull}; and (ii) investigate the possibility of developing data-conforming policy gradient surrogates to dampen distributional shifts resulting from standard policy gradient methods.
+Further work is being pursued to (i) employ recent techniques \cite{de2023learning} that have the potential to further improve the validity of the linear identification step (ii) relax\MPar{6b} Assumption~\ref{assumption:Gaussianity} and allow for identification using nonlinear parametrizations and regularization in terms of more flexible distributions beyond Gaussian (in the sense of Remark~\ref{remark:general distributions}) (iii) investigate the possibility of developing data-conforming policy gradient surrogates to dampen distributional shifts resulting from standard policy gradient methods.